theupdateframework/taps/tap4.md

 knowledge of meta-metadata could be sensitive (e.g. timing of creating a target, names of targets, etc).

 # Specification

 We introduce a new, required, client-side, top-level metadata file, `pinned.json`, which permits users to pin root files and associate them with a particular namespace prefix (or path/filename pattern).
-If an entry matches the current package, the pinned root must be used.
-If it does not match, there is a fallback to next pinning, the last of which shoudl be the global root.
+This file comes into play when a client requests targets.
+Based on which filepath pattern entries in pinned.json match the target, pinned.json will direct the request to the appropriate repository root.
+Similar to behavior for a typical targets delegation, TUF proceeds through the list of pinned entries in the listed order.

 This constructs two (or more) trust paths for target files, and allows the user to pick between them.
-Clients that trust the global root (e.g. PyPI) will trust all packages served by it, and those that wish to root trust with a namespace owner (e.g. Django project) can pin to those keys.
+Clients that trust the global root exclusively (e.g. PyPI) will trust all packages served by it, and those that wish to root trust with a namespace owner (e.g. Django project) can pin targets within a `django/*` namespace to those keys.
 See the following diagram for an example:

 ![An example of different roots of trust](tap4-1.png)